gomezj3/gomezj3.github.io/readme.md

  ### Lightweight Markup Language (e.g., [Markdown](https://gist.github.com/JosefJezek/5917040))

 Lightweight markup languages have become a staple in technical writing due to it being straightforward since it is written in a human-readable way which also encourages collaboration.
-Markdown is an infamous lightweight markup language due to its easy syntax.
+Markdown is a famous lightweight markup language due to its easy syntax.
 With this easy syntax, markdown lacks some of the advanced features present on other lighweight markup languages.
 According to Etter, people who are knowledgable with the interest of the project are more likely to contribute when given an easier way to express their creativity, hence markdown being used in today's technical writing as it has the lowest learning curve out of all the lightweight markup languages.

 &nbsp;
 ### A Static Site Generator (e.g., [Jekyll](https://jekyllrb.com/))